deviserplatform/docs/guide/get-started.md

 # Get Started

 >[!NOTE]
->This guide assumes that readers is familiar with ASP.NET Core, C#, any of the supported Databases and Operating Systems mentioned below.
+>This guide assumes that readers is familiar with ASP.NET, C#, any of the supported Databases mentioned below.

 ## Prepare Development Environment

-Make sure you have installed [.NET 6.0 SDK ](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or above.
+Make sure you have installed <a href="https://dotnet.microsoft.com/en-us/download/dotnet/6.0" target="_blank">.NET 6.0 SDK </a> or above.

 ## Creaing a Deviser Application
 This section guides you to create first Deivser Application using dotnet cli.